-- 1.1.
-The Raleigh Education Trust is committed to providing equality of opportunity in employment and to developing work practices and policies that support work-life balance.
-We recognise that, in addition to helping balance work and personal lives, flexible working can raise staff morale, reduce absenteeism, and improve our use and retention of staff. - 1.2.
-This policy gives eligible employees an opportunity to formally request a change to their working pattern in accordance with the statutory procedure for such requests.
-It also allows any employee to make such a request informally without following the statutory procedure. - 1.3.
-Through this policy we will accommodate flexible working where possible but the priority will be the effective running of the Trust / Academy for the benefit of the pupils and where granting flexible working would impact on that, requests may not be granted.
-Requests will be handled in a reasonable manner. - 1.4.
-No-one who makes a request for flexible working will be subjected to any detriment or lose any career development opportunities as a result. - 1.5.
-This policy is contractual and has been agreed following consultation with the recognised trade unions.
+- 1.1 The Raleigh Education Trust is committed to providing equality of opportunity in employment and to developing work practices and policies that support work-life balance.
+We recognise that, in addition to helping balance work and personal lives, flexible working can raise staff morale, reduce absenteeism, and improve our use and retention of staff. - 1.2 This policy gives employees an opportunity to formally request a change to their working pattern in accordance with the statutory procedure and ACAS Code of Practice for Flexible Working, for such requests. - 1.3 Through this policy we will accommodate flexible working where possible but the priority will be the effective running of the Trust / Academy for the benefit of the pupils and where granting flexible working would impact on that, requests may not be granted.
+Requests will be handled in a reasonable manner. - 1.4 No-one who makes a request for flexible working will be subjected to any detriment or lose any career development opportunities as a result. - 1.5 This policy is contractual and has been agreed following consultation with the recognised trade unions.